Updates: Check the release notes for new features and product updates.

 Dialogflow integration

-When an RBM agent communicates with a user, the agent attempts to guide the conversation with suggested replies, suggested responses, and keywords.
-These tools prompt users to reply in specific ways that the agent understands and can easily respond to.
+When an RBM agent communicates with a user, the agent attempts to guide the conversation with suggested replies, suggested actions, and keywords.
+These tools prompt users to respond in specific ways that the agent recognizes and can easily react to.

-However, this type of guided conversation can feel unnatural, and if the user responds in a way that the agent isn't designed to recognize, the agent might not understand the user.
-To handle user responses in normal language, your agent needs to use natural language understanding (NLU) to interpret responses and transform them into something your agent understands.
+However, this type of guided conversation can feel unnatural, and users may choose to free-type their responses.
+To communicate with users in a conversational way, your agent needs to use natural language understanding (NLU) to interpret the user's responses and transform them into something your agent understands.

 Dialogflow is a NLU module that processes natural user input, maps it to known intents, and responds with appropriate replies.
-By integrating Dialogflow with your RBM agent, you can begin a conversation with a single RBM API call, then let your Dialogflow agent handle understanding and responding to your user.
-Dialogflow handles rich responses and webhook calls into your infrastructure to make the conversation as personal and vibrant as you want to design.
+By integrating Dialogflow with your RBM agent, you can begin a conversation with a single RBM API call, then let your Dialogflow agent manage understanding and responding to the user.
+Dialogflow handles rich responses and webhook calls into your infrastructure to make the conversation as personal and dynamic as you want to design it.

 How it works